 Shareholders of an "S" corporation are treated a little differently due to special tax rules.
 A shareholder who owns more than 2% of an S corporation normally must include the cost of health insurance premiums as taxable income (unlike "C" corporations, which may treat this as a tax-free fringe benefit) and must pay Social Security and Medicare taxes on this amount.
-Fortunately, "S" corp shareholders are still eligible for a deduction under the you purchase your policy as an individual or through the business, but the "S" corp must pay the premiums to be able to claim the deduction.
-Therefore, if you purchase your plan individually, the "S" corp must reimburse you for the premiums.
+Fortunately, "S" corp shareholders are still eligible for a deduction under the selfemployment rules stated above.
+For tax filing purposes, the amount of premiums must be included in your employee wages.
+This is not subject to Social Security and Medicare taxes if either (i) you are the sole employee of the "S" corp or (ii) the "S" corp provides health insurance to all non-owner employees as well.
+The "S" corp then deducts the amount of insurance premiums as employee compensation on its own return.
+Finally, the more